neilshannon/cache-service/README.md

 ## Usage
 Add the build artifact (jar) on the classpath of the application that will use the CacheService.
-Ensure that the environment variable "VARNISH_URI" is set.
+Ensure that the property "cacheservice.cache.uri" is set.

+Example entry in application.properties:
+`cacheservice.cache.uri=${VARNISH_URI:http://localhost}`

 ## Operation